thweber-sh/cookiecutter-pypackage/README.md

 # Cookiecutter PyPackage

+A generic Python Package template that can be used with the utility [cookiecutter](https://github.com/cookiecutter/cookiecutter)

-Fork of a [cookiecutter](https://github.com/audreyr/cookiecutter) template for a Python package.
+Fork of a popular Python package cookiecutter [template](https://github.com/audreyr/cookiecutter).
 Forked under the BSD license.

 ## Features